 During this virtual program, we hope to increase the visibility of food security research, inspired by Borlaug’s legacy, especially as the World Food Programme receives their Nobel Peace Prize on the same day.
 The virtual event will feature special remarks from Norman Borlaug’s daughter, Jeanie Borlaug, and a sneak peek at his historic prize medals.
 The event will also feature prominent speakers discussing their vision for fighting hunger for the next 50 years.

-- Ronnie Coffman, International Professor of Plant Breeding at Cornell University, who was with Norman Borlaug in the field the day he received the Nobel Peace Prize
+- Ronnie Coffman, International Professor of Plant Breeding and Andrew H. & James S. Tisch Distinguished University Professor at Cornell University, who was with Norman Borlaug in the field the day he received the Nobel Peace Prize

 - Hale Ann Tufan, Adjunct Assistant Professor with the Plant Breeding Section at Cornell University, presenting "Take it to all the farmers: Women and girls at the center of food security"

-- Shenggen Fan, ’82 Ag Economics, Chair Professor at the College of Economics and Management at China Agricultural University, discussing "Global Food System Transformation: Roles of Policy, Technologies and Institutions"
+- Shenggen Fan, PhD ’82, Applied Economics, Chair Professor and Dean of the Academy of Global Food Economics and Policy at China Agricultural University, discussing "Global Food System Transformation: Roles of Policy, Technologies and Institutions"

 - Barbara Stinson, President of the World Food Prize Foundation, and Minnesota Youth Institute representatives